 Cheapest Semaglutide Online in 2026: Real Pricing by Provider

-Compounded semaglutide ranges from $149 to $399 per month online in 2026.
-Brand-name Wegovy is around $1,349 without insurance.
-Here is an honest breakdown of who charges what and what to actually look for.
+Compounded semaglutide runs $179 for the first month and $249 to $399 per month after online in 2026.
+Here is an honest breakdown of who charges what, what the price should include, and what to actually look for.

 Majesta Health Medical TeamMedically Reviewed